siroj100/gover/README.md

 ##GOVER (only works for go version 1.7 and above)
-#Current features:
+###Current features:
-#1.
-Cronjob like scheduler
+- Cronjob like scheduler
-#2.
-Customizeable auto retry function with timeout
+- Customizeable auto retry function with timeout

 ##Usage

 ##1.
 Gotermin

-#the job function is a func(context.Context)
+###the job function is a func(context.Context)
-#the input context is only to handle condition where 1 interval has passed
-#it's perfectly OK to ignore it in function
+###The input context is only to handle condition where 1 interval has passed.
+It's perfectly OK to ignore it in function
 ```
 job := func(ctx context.Context){
 	fmt.Println("foo")
 }
 ```

-#1. hourly scheduler
+##1.1 hourly scheduler
-#this function will run on hourly basis
-#time location is required to make sure it's running in the correct timezone
+###this function will run on hourly basis. time location is required to make sure it's running in the correct timezone
 ```
 jkt, _ := time.LoadLocation("Asia/Jakarta")
 hourly, _ := gover.NewHourly(job, "30", jkt)